-Each year, we awards scholarships to sophomore, junior/incoming transfer, and senior students.
-We also award Pitch Prizes every semester to students creating capstone works.
+Each year, we award scholarships to sophomore, junior/incoming transfer, and senior students.
+We also award Pitch Prizes every semester to seniors who are creating capstone works.

 We fund our scholarships through contributions, ticket sales, and sponsorships to annual events such as Off the Wall and ARTS by George!
 You can donate to fund Film and Video Studies scholarships.

 Applicants must be seeking a BA in Film and be a rising sophomore or above.

 - Remain Film majors to receive the full amount

 - Be enrolled in at least 12 credits of coursework per semester.